Madhav Shrihari Aney: Early life and background

 He completed his B.A. from Morris College in Nagpur in 1902 and was a teacher in Kashibai Private School, Amravati in 1907.
-After taking his law degree from Calcutta University in 1907, he joined the bar in 1910 at Yavatmal, where he a built a lucrative practice.
+After taking his law degree from Calcutta University in 1907, he joined the bar in 1910 at Yavatmal, where he built a lucrative practice.
 He used to attend courts for two weeks in a month and devout rest of the time to public work.
-He wrote for the paper 'Harikishor'1910 and was prosecuted for writing against the British government and was punished with cancelation of his Sanad to practice law for 1 year.
+He wrote for the paper 'Harikishor' in 1910 and was prosecuted for writing against the British government and was punished with cancellation of his Sanad to practice law for 1 year.
 In 1911 he accompanied Bal Gangadhar Tilak when the latter campaigned in Vidarbha.
 Tilak was Aney's political guru, and Aney's politics was an application of Tilak's ideology.